miketangobravo/4m3.bio/content/en/_index.md

 ## The Process is Simple

 1. Shred your vine pruning into a mulch.
-2. Mix the shredded pruning with a tiny amount of fungi-inoculated seeds and water.
+2. Clean the shredded pruning, and mix with a small amount of fungi-inoculated seeds.
-3. Place this mixture into a customized, wine-box mould, and wait 5 days for the mycelium to colonize the vineyard cuttings.
+3. Place the mixture into a wine-box mould, and wait 5 days for the mycelium to colonize the vineyard cuttings.
 4. Remove the newly grown biopackaging from the mould and allow to dry.
 5. Heat the box to 80˚C, to remove any remaining moisture and stop further mycelial growth.
 6. Ship your wines around the world!